-2000+ - Servo Dynamic Bearing Test Rigs
+2000+ - Servo Dynamic Bearing Test Rigs:

-These machines use high dynamic force servo actuators, usually fitted with multiple super high response Moog servo valves.
-In addition to high capital costs, the requirement for large numbers of Moog valves has a significant impact on servicing costs.
+With either one or three actuators, depending on budget, these machines use high dynamic force servo actuators, usually fitted with multiple super high response Moog servo valves.
+In addition to high capital costs, the requirement for large numbers of Moog valves etc has a significant impact on servicing costs.
 The requirement for high capacity hydraulic power packs has a negative impact on operating costs.